Skip to Content

 Regular Pots

 Regular Pots are separate areas of your account where you can store money.
-Pots are great for short-term savings or to help you stay on budget.
+Pots are great for helping you stay on budget.
 Regular Pots don’t earn any interest and you can withdraw from them whenever you’d like, instantly.

 Instant Access Savings Pots